💡

 US Federal Government Cybersecurity is Lacking

-This text as a handy, shareable image
+This post as a shareable image by @marknca

 A new report from a United States Senate Committee gave 24 US department and agencies an average grade of C- in cybersecurity.